 The rural marketing involves two primary elements; one is rural and second is urban.
 The exchange of goods between these two markets can be understood in the following ways:

-- Urban to Rural: The products manufactured in cities such as the FMCG products, fertilizers, consumer durables, etc. are made available in the remote areas, it is urban to rural marketing.
+- Urban to Rural: The products manufactured in cities such as the FMCG products, fertilizers, consumer durables, etc. are made available in the remote areas.
+This is termed as urban to rural marketing.

-- Rural to Urban: The goods manufactured or grown in the rural areas or villages including crops and other agricultural products, handicraft items, pottery products, etc. are sold to the consumers of urban areas, it is termed as rural to urban marketing.
+- Rural to Urban: The goods manufactured or grown in rural areas or villages, including crops and other agricultural products, handicraft items, pottery products, etc. are sold to the consumers of urban areas.
+It is known as rural to urban marketing.

 - Rural to Rural: When a rural manufacturer sells products like cattle, pottery, carts, etc. to other villages, it is called as rural to rural marketing.